kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add FILL word - ( addr n char -- ) fills address for n long with char
 * TODO Add ERASE word - ( addr n -- ) fills address for n long with zero
 * TODO LSHIFT and RSHIFT for bit shifting
-* TODO Add to start up a list of what storage labels are seen
-* TODO add ram test to the diags
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?
 * TODO Add no bank chip detection to format
 * TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF.
 Or IF ...
 ELSE ...
 THEN